CENTERS-FOR-INTERNATIONAL-PROGRAMS/dmi-integrated-dashboards/README.md

 ## Integrated Dashboards
-Integrated dashboards for all linked surveillance systems
+Integrated dashboards for all linked surveillance systems.

 ## Initialize App on Local Machine
 Run `npm install` to install any missing dependencies